Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 When billing by the hour, you need a reliable method for tracking time so you can bill accurately.
 Hourly billing can also be a cause for concern for your client, even in cases where they were on board when your work started.
 Even when you keep detailed records of work done and results produced for time billed, you may end up straining your relationship with the client because the cost of your services ends up higher than they anticipated.

-2. Fixed-price Billing
+2. Fixed-Price Billing

 Fixed-price billing is a set price for a project.
 Typically, fixed-price billing includes defined deliverables and a clear scope of work.
 Invoicing is submitted and payments are made at agreed-upon milestones.